C.B.C. Monkstown: History

 During World War I, a significant number of former pupils of the school went to fight in the war, as part of the 200,000 Irishmen who participated in the war effort.
 The Dún Laoghaire area suffered over 500 military fatalities during the war, with a significant number of these coming from school.
 Owing to this, people in Flanders sent a statue to the area to honour the dead.
 It was felt at the time that the school should take it, as so many of the fatalities were from the school.
 With the changing political environment at the time however, with the Irish War of Independence underway, this was declined by the school.
-The statue was instead housed in the Dominican Covent in the town, where it resides still to this day in an oratory purposely designed for it.
+The statue was instead housed in the Dominican Convent in the town, where it resides still to this day in an oratory purposely designed for it.

 The Brothers continued to have a major role in the education system when Ireland gained independence.
 In 1925 they vacated their premises in the school, moving to the nearby York Road, creating additional space for the school.
 By this time the school was focusing more on its collegiate department, with increased local competition in the area and a demand for Inter Certificate and Leaving Certificate programmes growing as a new middle class sprang up in Dún Laoghaire.
 Early pupils at the collegiate wing of the school included Dan O'Herlihy and James Dooge.